 Pokémon Forest: the main event

 The Forest is the reason this park exists.
-You start at Professor Sekkoku’s research lab, receive a field notebook with sketches and hints, and walk out into a full-scale recreation of Route 1 — then deeper, into progressively wilder terrain: Diglett mounds, a 110-step descent, Rhyhorn charging down a rocky slope (you can sit on one for photos), a dark Rolycoly tunnel, a giant Onix and Steelix in the crags, and a flower garden with Charizard before you emerge into Kayatsuri Town.
+You start at the research lab, receive a field notebook with sketches and hints, and walk out into a full-scale recreation of Route 1 — then deeper: Diglett mounds, a 110-step descent, Rhyhorn charging down a rocky slope (you can sit on one for photos), a dark Rolycoly tunnel, a giant Onix and Steelix in the crags, and a flower garden with Charizard before you emerge into Sedge Town.

 Two things Japanese visitors consistently emphasize.
-First, it’s a real hike — proper stairs, slopes and uneven ground.
+First, it's a real hike — proper stairs, slopes and uneven ground.
 Wear sneakers, use a backpack, skip the sandals.
 Second, budget more time than the official one-hour estimate.
-Fans routinely spend two hours or more, and one visitor admitted spending a full hour just in the Pikachu & Eevee forest section.
+Fans routinely spend two hours or more; one visitor admitted spending a full hour just in the Pikachu & Eevee section.

 Forest rules that catch people out